 ProFitness Genuine Leather Workout Belt

 Splitting down the center of our list, ProFitness comes at you with a weightlifting belt that’s designed for more uses than you’d think.
 First of all, you’ll be able to use this for CrossFit, deadlifting, squat racks, and more, all thanks to the moveable and durable 4” leather construction.
 You get a ton of different adjustment loops, making this extremely versatile, even if you’re going to toss it over to your mate before finishing up for the day.
 ProFitness doesn’t smack a grand warranty on it, but within the first sixty days, you can get a 100% money-back refund if you’re not feeling it with this belt.
 From the sturdy leather to the excellent buckle, it’s a fortified belt if we’ve ever seen one.
+This can come in handy if you like to exercise on the adjustable workout bench.

 Ultra sturdy brushed buckle closures